imy222/WebAPI/README.md

 ---
 This project is a standalone Joke API which maintains a list of Pokemon related jokes.
 This project is developed based on the requirements of the Phase 2 Basic Web Application Kata.
-The objective of the Kata is to develop a REST API that offers CRUD functionality:
+The objective of the Kata is to develop a REST API project that:

-Create a new entry<br>
-Read a list of all existing entries<br>
-Read an existing entry<br>
-Update an existing entry<br>
-Delete an existing entry<br>
+* Is well documented and uses industry standards
+* Automatically tests and builds your project artefacts
+* Automatically deploys your project into a production-ready environment
+* Has security built-in

 Full details of the Kata can be viewed at:</br>
 https://github.com/MYOB-Technology/General_Developer/blob/main/katas/kata-phase-2/kata-basic-web-application.md